alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Panel.md

 * Galaxy Select : Indicate which areas of the galaxy to store from data obtained from EDSM.
 This will limit your disk space usage.

 An example is to download the whole data from EDSM say on Wifi then turn off the data feed if using a bandwidth limited service (4G) etc.

+# Language

+Use to select another EDD language.
+Note not all languages have everything translated.
+See [[Translations|Translations]].

 # Screenshots